-- Assistance with applications and resume development - Interviewing skills, including mock interviewing - Labor market information - Job clubs - Job leads and job referrals - Job development and job placement, as needed qualifying activity that may be assigned to workfare participants in the first 30-days of a workfare placement.
-ABAWDs who are employed should not be assigned to workfare job search.
-Non-ABAWDs should not be assigned to workfare job search.
-See FSET Handbook 1.4.3 Workfare for more information on assigning participants to workfare.
+- The activities under the supervised job search component include supervised employment search and workfare job search. - Supervised employment search is a non-qualifying activity. - Workfare job search is a qualifying activity that may be assigned to workfare participants in the first 30-days of a workfare placement. - ABAWDs who are employed should not be assigned to workfare job search. - Non-ABAWDs should not be assigned to workfare job search. - See FSET Handbook 1.4.3 Workfare for more information on assigning participants to workfare.